finos/rune-dsl/documentation/mapping.rst

 Basic Synonym
 =============
-Synonyms are annotations on attributes of Rosetta types.
-They can be written inside the definition of the type or they can be specified separately.
+Synonyms are annotations on attributes of Rosetta types and the enumeration values of Rosetta Enums.
+The model does have some legacy synonyms remaining directly on rosetta types but these have no effect.
+They can be written inside the definition of the type or they can be specified in a seperate file to leave the type definitions simpler.

 Inline
 ------